awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-components-for-kubeflow-pipelines.md

   + AmazonSageMakerFullAccess
   + AmazonS3FullAccess

- These are all the IAM users/roles you need to run KFP components for Amazon SageMaker\.
+ These are all the IAM users/roles you need to run KFP components for SageMaker\.

-When you have run the components and have created the Amazon SageMaker endpoint, you also need a role with the `sagemaker:InvokeEndpoint` permission to query inference endpoints\.
+When you have run the components and have created the SageMaker endpoint, you also need a role with the `sagemaker:InvokeEndpoint` permission to query inference endpoints\.

-## Converting Pipelines to use Amazon SageMaker<a name="converting-pipelines-to-use-amazon-sagemaker"></a>
+## Converting Pipelines to use SageMaker<a name="converting-pipelines-to-use-amazon-sagemaker"></a>

-You can convert an existing pipeline to use Amazon SageMaker by porting your generic Python [processing containers](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-containers.html) and [training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html)\.
-If you are using Amazon SageMaker for inference, you also need to attach IAM permissions to your cluster and convert an artifact to a model\.
+You can convert an existing pipeline to use SageMaker by porting your generic Python [processing containers](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-containers.html) and [training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html)\.
+If you are using SageMaker for inference, you also need to attach IAM permissions to your cluster and convert an artifact to a model\.